-One of the most common causes of impairment of customer assets is the lack of segregation of duties and the lack of of proper oversight.
-Access to significant funds or assets should be tightly controlled, with no single person having access or control.
+One of the most common causes of impairment of customer assets is the lack of segregation of duties and the lack of proper oversight.
+Access to significant funds or assets should be tightly controlled, with no single person having sole access or sole control.